Tender Beginnings

 The Sacred Pause

 To grow, we must rest.
-It’s a truth buried deep in the rhythm of life — so obvious in nature, yet so easily forgotten in the noise of our busy lives.
+It’s a truth woven deep into the rhythm of life — so obvious in nature, yet so easily forgotten in the noise of our busy days.
 But the earth remembers.
-Even the richest soil needs to take a break.
-Rest isn’t the end of life — it’s part of the…
+Even the richest soil must needs to take a break.
+Rest is not the end of life — it is…

 Stillness